Donating time or money to a political campaign

 Become more involved!

-To learn more about the NYSVMS V-PEC or GRLN or to become more involved in legislative matters, please contact NYSVMS headquarters at (800) 876-9867, email email@example.com or visit our web site at www.nysvms.org.
+To learn more about the NYSVMS V-PEC or GRLN or to become more involved in legislative matters, please contact NYSVMS headquarters at (800) 876-9867, or email firstname.lastname@example.org.